civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 206

-  **(1)** Every employee is entitled to and shall be granted a leave of absence from employment of up to 17 weeks, which leave may begin not earlier than **13** weeks prior to the estimated date of her confinement and end not later than 17 weeks following the actual date of her confinement, **if the employee**:
+  **(1)** Every employee is entitled to and shall be granted a leave of absence from employment of up to 17 weeks, which leave may begin not earlier than 13 weeks prior to the estimated date of her confinement and end not later than 17 weeks following the actual date of her confinement, if the employee:

     has completed six consecutive months of continuous employment with an employer; and